yskoverride/Bit/README.md

 Bit makes interaction with variety of databases easy.
 It uses the QueryBuilder class which acts as a wrapper around php's PDO class.
-It supports all the database types which is supported by PDO, you need to make sure that PDO drivers for the database type is installed in the system.
+It supports all the database types which is supported by PDO.
+So, you need to make sure that PDO drivers for the database type is installed in the system.

 Configurations for the database can be defined in the configs.php file,